CompuTec/computec-docs/docs/appengine/developers-guide/basic-and-business-logic/framework/configurations.md

 # Configurations

-This guide provides a comprehensive overview of configuring plugins in AppEngine, covering custom configurations, additional configurations, and advanced configuration scenarios.
-By following these steps, you can effectively manage plugin settings at the company level through the AppEngine administration panel.
+This guide provides a comprehensive overview of configuring plugins in CompuTec AppEngine, covering custom configurations, additional configurations, and advanced configuration scenarios.
+By following these steps, you can effectively manage plugin settings at the company level through the CompuTec AppEngine administration panel.

 ---

 ## Plugin Configuration

 Each plugin can include one custom configuration object.
-This object is defined and managed at the company level using the AppEngine administration panel.
+This object is defined and managed at the company level using the CompuTec AppEngine administration panel.
 The configuration is then injected as a service for plugin operations.

 ```csharp
 public class VehicleWebPluginConfig